What is Supply Chain Management?

 Before we get into the specific details it’s worth looking at how some of the most common frameworks for supply chain management break the practice down into action areas.

-5 elements of supply chain management:
+5 stages of the supply chain management process

-5 elements of supply chain management:
+The 5 stages of supply chain management process:

 - Purchasing and receipting goods